BLCM/BLCMods/Borderlands 2 mods/Astor/Gears Improvement/Pistol Improvement/ReadMe.md

   - __*Stinger* Four-Walls Rebouncing:__ Increases by 5 times the number of ricochet from the Stinger's pistol fired bullets.

-- ### Shotgun Improvement:

-  - __*Landscaper* No Self-Damage:__ Made the grenades not inflicting self-damage to fixes the issue of where the delayed explosion would (repeatedly) put you down.

 * * * * *

 ## Acknowledgement